Multiverse (DC Comics): The New 52

 This time, not all universes were revealed right away, only a couple were revealed in the first two years of The New 52.
-In addition, in a similar fashion as the Elseworlds logo would appear in comics that did not occur in the "real" continuity, the logo THE NEW 52! would only appear in publications with stories occurring in the new continuity, while those taking place outside of this new continuity (such as Smallville: Season 11 or the Batman Beyond universe) would not bear this distinction.
+In addition, in a similar fashion as the Elseworlds logo would appear in comics that did not occur in the "real" continuity, the logo THE NEW 52! would only appear in publications with stories occurring in the new continuity, while those taking place outside of this new continuity (such as Smallville Season Eleven or the Batman Beyond universe) would not bear this distinction.
 At first it seemed that there was not going to be a naming convention for the Earths as it happened with the 52.
 The mainstream continuity was known as Prime Earth, although it was not a similar world to the real world as Earth-Prime was.
-J. Michael Straczynski's re-envisioning of classic Batman and Superman stories was released as part of a series called Earth One.
+J. Michael Straczynski's re-envisioning of Superman and Geoff Johns' reimagining of Batman were released as part of a series called Earth One.
 In Grant Morrison's The Multiversity (2014–2015), the Earths are named in the same format as in the former 52 Multiverse (Earth-6, Earth-7, Earth-8 etc.).
 Morrison intended for The Multiversity to reveal remaining universes of The New 52 multiverse, and the underlying structure for the multiverse was revealed in a detailed map in the back of several comic books, for which an interactive online version was maintained and updated on the DC Comics website.
 In addition, the sixth issue of The Multiversity constituted a 'guidebook' to the worlds of the current DC multiverse and was published in January 2015.